-Date of closing Company Details April 30, 2014 SpaceClaim Corporation SpaceClaim Corporation ("SpaceClaim"), a leading provider of 3-D modeling technology, was acquired for \$85.0 million.
+Date of Closing Company Details April 30, 2014 SpaceClaim Corporation SpaceClaim Corporation ("SpaceClaim"), a leading provider of 3-D modeling technology, was acquired for \$85.0 million.
 SpaceClaim's software provides customers with a powerful and intuitive 3-D direct modeling solution to author new concepts and then leverage the power of simulation to rapidly iterate on these designs to drive innovation.
-January 3, 2014 Reaction Design Reaction Design, a leading developer of chemistry simulation software, was acquired for \$19.1 million in cash.
+January 3, 2014 Reaction Design Reaction Design, a leading developer of chemistry simulation software, was acquired for \$19.1 million.
 Reaction Design's solutions enable transportation manufacturers and energy companies to rapidly achieve their clean technology goals by automating the analysis of chemical processes via computer simulation and modeling solutions.
 April 2, 2013 EVEN - Evolutionary Engineering AG EVEN - Evolutionary Engineering AG ("EVEN"), a leading provider of composite analysis and optimization technology relying on cloud computing, was acquired for \$8.1 million.
-The acquisition strengthens the Company's simulation solutions for composites technology, which has become a standard in manufacturing in a wide range of industries due to its combination of light weight, high strength and outstanding flexibility.
-August 1, 2012 Esterel Technologies, S.A.
-Esterel Technologies, S.A. ("Esterel"), a leading provider of embedded software simulation solutions for mission critical applications, was acquired for \$58.2 million.
-Esterel's software enables software and systems engineers to design, simulate and automatically produce certified embedded software, which is the control code built into the electronics in aircraft, rail transportation, automotive, energy systems, medical devices and other industrial products that have central processing units.
+The acquisition of EVEN strengthens the Company's simulation solutions for composites technology.
+The use of composites has become a standard in manufacturing in a wide range of industries due to its combination of light weight, high strength and outstanding flexibility.